MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - The highest possible score for an app is 6.
 A score of 6 represents an app that hasn't been modified since it was created, is using a non-production word like  _test_ or _demo_ in the title, was created over three years ago, and was likely created from a template.

-- The highest possible score for a flow is 8.
-A score of 8 represents a flow that hasn't been modified since it was created, is using a non-production word like _test_ or _demo_ in the title, was created over three years ago, was likely created from a template, is in a stopped state, and isn't complex (contains fewer than five actions).
+- The highest possible score for a flow is 10.
+A score of 10 represents a flow that hasn't been modified since it was created, is using a non-production word like _test_ or _demo_ in the title, was created over three years ago, was likely created from a template, is in a stopped state, does not have an owner, and isn't complex (contains fewer than five actions).

 - The highest possible score for a desktop flow is 4.
 A score of 4 represents a desktop flow that hasn't been modified since it was created, is using a non-production word like _test_ or _demo_ in the title, was created over a year ago, and was likely created from a template.